berkcansavur/microservices-kafka-nestjs/README.md

 To get started with the project, follow these steps:

 1. Clone the repository.
-2. Navigate to each microservice's directory and follow the instructions in their respective README.md files.
+3. Go to your main directory and type docker-compose up -d and hit enter in terminal.
-3. Install and configure Kafka server and Java in your environment.
+4. To stop and remove docker containers that run type docker-compose down and hit enter in terminal.

 Feel free to reach out for any issues or questions.